fuzzybritches0/solarfidget/README.md

 - 8x cylinder magnet d=5mm,h=2.7mm,
 - and a punch of cables one can salvage from old LAN cables or similar.

-[^1]: Use a stripe with a LED density of **144 LEDs per metre**.
+(\*):     Use a stripe with a LED density of **144 LEDs per metre**.\
-[^2]: When buying a set of batteries there is normally a charger included
+(\*\*):   When buying a set of batteries there is normally a charger
-      from which you can salvage male Molex plugs.
+          included from which you can salvage male Molex plugs.\
-[^3]: all four parts can be found as .3mf files in the design-solarfidget
+(\*\*\*): all four parts can be found as .3mf files in the
-      folder and can be imported directly into the 3d slicer software.
+          design-solarfidget folder and can be imported directly into the 3d slicer software.
 If you need to make changes to accommodate your own hardware, use the solarfidget.scad file to do so.

 ### BUILD INSTRUCTIONS